Jewish migration from Lebanon post-1948: Emigration from Middle Eastern countries other than Lebanon

 From 1948-1975, Israel experienced an immigration of 1,570,000 Jews.
 Of these, 751,000 came from Islamic countries, nearly 48% of all emigrating Jews.
 By 1954, of the 725,000 Jewish emigrants, 326,000 came from Muslim countries including Iraq, Yemen, Iran, and Aden.
 It seems that Arab-Jewish tension over the creation of Israel created inhospitable conditions for Middle Eastern Jews, including anti-Jewish riots, bombings, and criminal charges.
 These conditions grew out of years of growing dissatisfaction with European colonization, and Zionism on the part of the Muslims within Arab countries.

 "Throughout 1947 the Aden Commissioner of Police noted a steady deterioration in relations between Jews and Muslims which was marked by a growth in petty assaults on Jews…Arab concern with the problem of Palestine had been transformed into a deep local resentment of Jews."
 Muslims, who had lived with Jews for centuries began to become resentful of the Zionist ideology.
 Muslims viewed Zionism as a betrayal of the sense of community that had grown between the cohabitants.
 Haim Saadoun in referencing an article written by Mohammed Kholti in 1934 writes, "they (the Jews) had betrayed the Muslims because their loyalty should have been to the Sherifian Empire whose hospitality had been well known from centuries."
 Many Jews were labeled as Zionists, and as Muslim distaste for Zionism grew, so did Muslims dislike of Jews as a whole.
-This resentment grew into active forms of violence, forcing many Jews to emigrate.
+This resentment grew into violence, forcing many Jews to emigrate.